Akita

 Originally bred as hunting dogs in 17th century Japan, Akitas were considered so special they became national monuments.
 They're the kind of dog that forms an incredibly deep bond with their family but remains reserved around strangers - think of them as the strong, silent type who's always got your back.

 In Australian homes, Akitas adapt well to families who understand their independent nature.
-They're not the type to constantly seek attention like a Golden Retriever might, but their loyalty runs deeper than the Murray River.
+They're not the type to constantly seek attention like a Golden Retriever might, but their loyalty runs deep.
 These dogs are naturally protective, making them excellent guardians for suburban homes from Perth to Brisbane.

-Their thick double coat helps them handle Australia's varied climate reasonably well, though they'll appreciate air conditioning during those scorching summer days in Darwin or Adelaide.
-What makes them particularly appealing to Australian families is their relatively quiet nature - they won't have the neighbours complaining about excessive barking during those long summer evenings.
+Their thick double coat helps them handle Australia's varied climate reasonably well, though they'll appreciate air-conditioning during those scorching summer days when temperatures climb above 30°C. What makes them particularly appealing to many Aussie families is their quiet nature - they won't have the neighbours complaining about excessive barking during those long summer evenings.

 However, they're not beginner dogs.
-Akitas need experienced owners who can provide consistent training and early socialisation.
-They're the kind of dog that respects leadership but won't respond well to harsh treatment.
+Akitas need experienced owners who can provide consistent training and early socialisation, as they respect leadership but won't respond well to harsh treatment.

 History